mccraigmccraig/clustermap-mesos/README.md

 You currently get :

-* master nodes : zookeeper, mesos master, marathon  master
+* master nodes : zookeeper, mesos master, marathon  master, haproxy, logstash-forwarder
-* slave nodes : docker, mesos slave
+* slave nodes : docker, mesos slave, haproxy, logstash-forwarder

 all nodes get an haproxy configured from marathon's api, so any apps running on mesos/marathon are available at the configured port(s) on localhost